DS-Homebrew/twilight-manual/pages/_en/theme5-saturn.md

 <div id="select-menu" class="section-title">SELECT Menu</div>
 <div class="section-body">
 	<p>
-		Pressing SELECT in the SEGA Saturn theme will bring up the DS Classic Menu by default.
-However, in the TWiLight Menu++ settings, you can change it to launch the SELECT Menu, a miniature menu embedded inside the theme itself.
+		Pressing SELECT in the SEGA Saturn UI will bring up the DS Classic Menu by default.
+However, in the TWiLight Menu++ settings, you can change it to launch the SELECT Menu, a miniature menu embedded inside the UI itself.
 Here are the menu options for the SELECT Menu.
 	</p>
 	<ul>
 		<li><strong>Home Menu</strong>: On the Nintendo DSi and Nintendo 3DS consoles, this option can be used to return to the home menu</li>